jdevfullstack-tutorials/what-is-github/README.md

 Check this out:
 <https://github.com/xdvrx1/github-pages-tutorial>

-`fork` - a copy of a repository.
-Changes can be made without affecting the original repository.
-A pull request should be created so that changes can be merged.
-A pull request can be simply not merged in the main branch, it is the repo's original author/s to decide.

-`pull request` - a request for the author/s of a repo to have the proposed change/s be accepted in the `main` branch.

 `repository branch` - branches can be made so that if ever author/s wish to change something without the fear of ruining the project, it should be done in a branch.

-`GitHub Pages` - another add-on for GitHub repo to be turned into a static website.
-This has so many applications like you can embed the file in another site or be your blog.

-`GitHub Gist` - another feature of
-GitHub.
-It is considered a lightweight repo but still has all the features for Git.
-It can be used as mini-blogging site, for others can actually comment on your project or idea.
-It can be used to share code snippets, just like Pastebin.

-`commit` - it is a revision or an individual change to a file including word deletions or deleting the file/s.

 for the complete list here is the
 link: